bifromqio/bifromq/README.md

 ### Standalone

-The standalone deployment mode is suitable for the development stage or the production environment that does not require second-level recovery from downtime.
+The standalone deployment mode is ideal for the development stage or production environments that do not require immediate recovery from downtime.

 To start a standalone bifromq server, extract bifromq-xxx-standalone.tar.gz into a directory.
 The directories are like: